-Sharp price increases had been observed in Crete.
-Real estate agents reported 30% to 40% annual price rises in the past for properties near the sea.
+There was a surge in house prices after the 2004 Athens Olympics with increased demand for second homes and holiday villas, especially in Greece’s southernmost and biggest island, Crete.
+Real estate agents reported 30% to 40% annual price rises for properties near the sea.
 The boom was also facilitated by improvements in local infrastructure and building quality.

 Greece’s debt problem is deeply rooted and, unfortunately, there is no easy way out.
 When the euro was first introduced in 1999, Greece was left out because of its high budget deficit and inflation.
-Embarrassed by the isolation, Greece appeared to clean up its act and fixed its finances and macroeconomic fundamentals.
+Embarrassed by the isolation, Greece appeared to clean up its act and fix its finances and macroeconomic fundamentals.
 By January 2001, it was able to adopt the euro as official currency.

 In November 2004, however, Greece admitted that it had fudged its figures to gain entry into the Eurozone.
-Its budget deficit had not been never within the EU limit of 3% of GDP since 1999.
+Its budget deficit had never been within the EU limit of 3% of GDP since 1999.
 It was also revealed in early 2010 that Greece had paid Goldman Sachs and other banks to hide the true amount of its debt and borrowing.

 Euro adoption by Greece led to a cycle of debt-financed growth and deficit-spending.
 Access to cheap funds allowed it to continually pump-prime the economy, leading to higher growth.